Women in STEM: Black Sheep effect

-The Black Sheep effect occurs when individuals are likely to evaluate members of their in-group more favorably than members of their out-group when those members are highly qualified.
+The Black Sheep effect occurs when individuals are likely to evaluate highly qualified members of their in-group more favorably than comparable members of their out-group.
 However, when an individual's in-group members have average or below average qualities, they are likely to evaluate them much lower than out-group members with equivalent qualifications.
 This suggests that established women in STEM fields will be more likely than established men to help early career women who display sufficient qualifications.
 However, established women will be less likely than men to help early career women who display insufficient qualifications.

 Queen Bee effect

 The Queen Bee effect is similar to the Black Sheep effect but applies only to women.
-It explains why higher-status women, particularly in male-dominated professions, may actually be far less likely to help other women than their male colleagues might be.
-A 2004 study found that while doctoral students in a number of different disciplines did not exhibit any gender differences in work commitment or work satisfaction, faculty members at the same university believed that female students were less committed to their work than male students.
+It explains why higher-status women, particularly in male-dominated professions, may actually be less likely to help other women than their male colleagues.
+A 2004 study found that while doctoral students across disciplines did not exhibit any gender differences in work commitment or work satisfaction, faculty members at the same university believed that female students were less committed to their work than male students.
 What was particularly surprising was that these beliefs by faculty members were most strongly endorsed by female faculty members, rather than male faculty members.
 One potential explanation for this finding is that individual mobility for a member of a negatively stereotyped group is often accompanied by a social and psychological distancing of oneself from the group.
 This implies that successful women in traditionally male-dominated careers do not see their success as evidence that negative stereotypes about women's quantitative and analytical abilities are wrong, but rather as proof that they personally are exceptions to the rule.
 Thus, such women may actually play a role in perpetuating, rather than abolishing, these negative stereotypes.